eugenkiss/static-mobx-routing/README.md

 became much better with MobX there was still something off about the routing code.
 By chance, I read the *terrific* article [“How to Decouple State and UI”][mobx-article] by MobX's author Michel Weststrate which was eye-opening to say the least.
-The main point is that conventional routing code in React did not follow the “single source of truth approach” in that the whole UI, which routing is a part of, is derived from the app's state.
+In conventional React routing code URL changes do not directly change app state but first lead to mounting components which then change the app state themselves.
+This goes against the paradigm of deriving the UI completely from the app state and has several negative consequences.
 Based on this article I even created a [presentation][presentation] ([slides][presentation-slides]).

 Despite the benefits of the MobX-based routing code approach presented in the article there were still two things that bothered me about it and that were